-Union] waters' are, for the purposes of the MSFD, divided into four regions: (i) the Baltic Sea, (ii) the North-East Atlantic Ocean, (iii) the Mediterranean Sea, and (iv) the Black Sea.
-The Mediterranean Sea is then subdivided into four sub-regions, on the basis of Article 4(2)(b), namely: (i) the Western Mediterranean Sea; (ii) the Adriatic Sea; (iii) the Ionian and Central Mediterranean Sea; and (iv) the Aegean-Levantine Sea.244 Accordingly, the MSFD clearly identifies the Adriatic Sea as a separate management sub-region within the wider Mediterranean region, while the Ionian Sea forms a separate sub-region, together with the Central Mediterranean.
+A crucial principle of the MSFD is that "[t]he diverse conditions, problems and needs of the various marine region or sub-regions making up the marine environment in the Community [European Union] require different and specific solutions".
+Accordingly, member States are required to develop a marine strategy for their own marine waters, in accordance with a plan of action set up by the MSFD, which should in any case reflect the overall perspective of the regions or sub-regions involved.
+'Community [European Union] waters' are, for the purposes of the MSFD, divided into four regions: (i) the Baltic Sea, (ii) the North-East Atlantic Ocean, (iii) the Mediterranean Sea, and (iv) the Black Sea.
+The Mediterranean Sea is then subdivided into four sub-regions, on the basis of Article 4(2)(b), namely: (i) the Western Mediterranean Sea; (ii) the Adriatic Sea; (iii) the Ionian and Central Mediterranean Sea; and (iv) the Aegean-Levantine Sea.
+Accordingly, the MSFD clearly identifies the Adriatic Sea as a separate management subregion within the wider Mediterranean region, while the Ionian Sea forms a separate sub-region, together with the Central Mediterranean.
 The Adriatic and Ionian Seas are based on the said provisions - the MSFD forming two different subregions within the wider Mediterranean Sea region.

-It should be noted, however, that the geographical scope of the MSFD is limited to waters over which member States or third States of the same region or sub-region exercise sovereignty or jurisdiction in accordance with the UNCLOS245 - and not on the high seas.
+It should be noted, however, that the geographical scope of the MSFD is limited to waters over which member States or third States of the same region or sub-region exercise sovereignty or jurisdiction in accordance with the UNCLOS - and not on the high seas.
 This is an important consideration which has been taken - and should be taken - into account by the present and future European Union member States, including those bordering the Adriatic and Ionian Seas, when considering their options with regard to the extension of coastal state jurisdiction beyond the limits of their territorial sea (i.e., through the proclamation of exclusive economic zones).
-The extension of jurisdiction by a European Union coastal State, in fact, automatically entails the extension of the competences of the European Union (including the provisions of the MSFD, as transposed into national legislation) on those waters that previously formed part of the high seas246.
+The extension of jurisdiction by a European Union coastal State, in fact, automatically entails the extension of the competences of the European Union (including the provisions of the MSFD, as transposed into national legislation) on those waters that previously formed part of the high seas.